- Metro Lansing Fire Departments

-The above portal or data base can be searched by building permit, code enforcement, certificate of compliance (rental certification) and project.
+The above portal or data base can be searched by building permit, code enforcement, certificate of enforcement (rental certification) and project.
 One can search for the above information through an owner’s name, address, and/or parcel number.
 Once the property is found you can see if any code enforcement action has been done to the property.
 The listing provides code enforcement number, category, code officer, date filed and closed.

-The Code Compliance Housing Portal shows if premises have been written for grass and/or trash violations as well as disabled motor vehicles.
+The Code Enforcement Housing Portal shows if premises have been written for grass and/or trash violations as well as disabled motor vehicles.
 One can see if the property is a registered rental and/or if the dwelling has any safety violations or other various code enforcements.
 By looking at the code enforcement or certificate number one can see what year the action was done.
 Therefore, a code enforcement number E11-0000 would have been written in 2011.